- Top

 2021 |

-*1 Number of re-audited plants increased due to stricter re-audit standards from FY2019
+*Number of factories reaudited increased due to stricter reaudit criteria starting in FY2019

-To prevent the occurrence of non-conformities, in the fiscal year ended February 28, 2022, we held supplier compliance training for 4,941 people from 3,245 companies to explain examples of non-conformities that are likely to occur (e.g., human rights violations) and to promote respect for human rights and improvement of the working environment.
+To prevent the occurrence of non-conformities, we conducted online compliance training for suppliers in the fiscal year ended February 29, 2024 on-demand.
+It explains examples of non-conformities that are likely to occur (e.g., human rights violations).
+A total of 14,637 people viewed the training and the total number of page views reached 28,768.
+We will continue to promote ongoing efforts to respect human rights and improve the working environment.

 Seven & i Holdings has been conducting CSR audits of factories to which we outsource the manufacture of our “Seven Premium” private-brand products in Japan since 2018 to appropriately address issues such as employee work style reform, employment of foreign workers, and global environmental conservation.
-The number of audits conducted was 50 factories on a trial basis in fiscal 2018, and full-scale audits are being conducted at 327 factories in fiscal 2019, 271 factories in fiscal 2020, and 371 factories in fiscal 2021 (about 30% of the total).
-As a result of the audits in the fiscal year ended February 28, 2022, some form of non-conformity was confirmed at about 92% of the factories, and corrective measures are being taken.
-There were no non-conformities related to forced labor, labor by children under the age of 15, discipline, or discrimination and forced labor of foreign workers.
+The number of audits conducted was 50 factories on a trial basis in fiscal 2018, and full-scale audits are being conducted at 327 factories in fiscal 2019, 271 factories in fiscal 2020, 371 factories in fiscal 2021, 535 factories in fiscal 2022, 527 factories in fiscal 2023 (about 50% of the total).
+As a result of the audits in the fiscal year ended February 29, 2024, some form of non-conformity was identified at about 95% of the factories, and we confirmed corrective measures have been taken.
+Non-conformities related to child labor, forced labor, disciplinary actions, discrimination or forced labor regarding foreign workers were not identified in fiscal 2023.

 From June to October 2018, Seven & i Holdings distributed the Seven & i Group Business Partner Action Guidelines to 18,484 companies with confirmed business relationships through the product development staff of each Group company.
 In December 2019, we revised the guidelines to the Seven & i Group Business Partner Sustainable Action Guidelines, and by June 2020, we had distributed the guidelines to 12,385 companies.
 In addition, we are holding web briefings to promote understanding of the guidelines.
 In addition, from fiscal 2020, new suppliers who outsource the manufacture of private brand products in China and Southeast Asia will be required to submit a written pledge to comply with the guidelines, sign a memorandum on CSR, and undergo a CSR audit before commencing business.
 We communicate these guidelines to all suppliers, including those outside Japan, and confirm their level of understanding in an effort to ensure compliance with the guidelines.